sonamtripathi/sonamtripathi/README.md

 ## I'm Sonam Tripathi “likes to EXplore the WorLD of DATA SCIence💻"!

+### Life long learner....

 ### Hi there 👋  Here is What I'm Working ON!
 Data Science ● Analytics ● Machine Learning ● Deep Learning, ● Statistics, ● Python ● R ● SQL